abduljaleel/workshop-appflow-athena-quicksight/README.md

 ## Preliminary Setup

-In the workshop, you will be using Amazon S3 bucket for below purposes:
+In this workshop, you will be using Amazon S3 bucket for below purposes:

 *   Datalake for storing Slack data.
 *   Saving query results from Athena (This is a pre-requisite for using Athena)